yourbasic/api/README.md

 `java.nio.charset`,  and `java.nio.charset.spi` packages have many methods.
 In fact, the API is so overwhelming that many of us end up at [Stack Overflow][so] trying to move streams of bytes in and out of our Java programs.
-Unfortunately, many of those who share code snippets on Stack Overflow didn't read the full spec either, and got it wrong.
+Unfortunately, many of the friendly people who share code snippets on Stack Overflow didn't read the full spec either, and got it wrong.

 For many years I didn't know that my Java programs used the platform default character encoding.
 That's an ugly bug, and I'm not the only one